Easy Homemade Crepes

 crepe batter covering the surface of the skillet.

-Getting the batter to evenly cover the surface may take a little practice, but don’t worry, even if they’re not perfectly shaped they still taste great!
+Cook the crepe: Getting the batter to evenly cover the surface may take a little practice, but don’t worry, even if they’re not perfectly shaped they still taste great!
 And it can make for a fun Saturday morning game.
 Once the batter is mostly set, it’s time to flip the crepe.

 golden brown flipped crepe in the skillet.

-Flip the crepe and cook until golden brown on the second side.
+Flip the crepe: and cook until golden brown on the second side.
 The time needed to cook the crepe until golden brown on each side will vary depending on your skillet and characteristics of your stove, so you may need to play around a bit and adjust the heat as you go.

 cooked crepes tucked in under a towel on a plate.